Survation

 Background

-Survation is a UK polling and research firm founded in 2009, known for its focus on online panel methodology and its willingness to publish results that diverge from the polling consensus.
-It is regulated under the British Polling Council (BPC) code of practice and publishes full methodology notes with each topline.
-Survation gained particular credibility for its 2017 general election final call, which correctly predicted Labour's surge when most pollsters understated Jeremy Corbyn's support — a call its directors released after initially suppressing it for fear of ridicule.
+Survation is a UK polling and research firm founded in 2009, regulated under the British Polling Council (BPC) code of practice.
+It uses online panel methodology and publishes full methodology notes with each topline.
+Survation gained significant credibility for its 2017 general election final call, which correctly predicted Labour's surge when most pollsters understated Jeremy Corbyn's support, a call its directors initially held back from publishing for fear of ridicule before releasing it as the last poll before close of play.

-As a methodologically distinct pollster with a track record of consensus-bucking accuracy, Survation's outputs carry disproportionate weight in breaking-news political contexts.
-Cross-topic value is significant: the firm polls on elections, economic issues, and media trust questions that appear across multiple Lowdown topics.
+As a methodologically distinct pollster with a track record of consensus-bucking accuracy, Survation's outputs carry disproportionate weight in breaking-news political contexts, though Makerfield shows that reputation for directional accuracy does not guarantee margin accuracy.
+Its work spans elections, economic attitudes, and media trust questions across multiple topics.